jchristn/Less3/README.md

 Less3 was designed to be consumed using either the AWS SDK or direct RESTful integration in accordance with Amazon's official documentation (https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html).
 Should you encounter a discrepancy between how Less3 operates and how AWS S3 operates, please file an issue.

+I tested Less3 using the AWS SDK for C#, a live account on S3, CloudBerry Explorer for S3 (see https://www.cloudberrylab.com/explorer/windows/amazon-s3.aspx), and S3 Browser (see http://s3browser.com/).
+If you have or recommend other tools, please file an issue here and let me know!

 ## Supported APIs

 Please refer to the compatibility matrix found in 'assets' for a full list of supported APIs and caveats.